-No less than ten (10) business days after the public hearing on the demolition permit, the Commission shall make its determination and notify the applicant in writing stating its reasons with a copy to the Zoning Enforcement Officer and Planning Director.
+No more than ten (10) business days after the public hearing on the demolition permit, the Commission shall make its determination and notify the applicant in writing stating its reasons with a copy to the Zoning Enforcement Officer and Planning Director.

-If a determination is made that the building or structure is historically significant meeting one of the three criteria of a "regulated building or structure," the Zoning Enforcement Officer shall not issue a demolition permit for a period of six (6) months from the date of notification to the Zoning Enforcement Officer.
+If a determination is made that the building or structure is historically significant meeting one of the three criteria of a "regulated building or structure," the Zoning Enforcement Officer shall not issue a demolition permit for a period of twelve (12) months from the date of determination.

-Once the Commission determines the building or structure is historically significant and demolition should be delayed, the Commission shall invite the owner of record of the building, the Zoning Enforcement Officer, the Planning Director, and a representative of the Design Review Board to participate in an investigation of alternatives to demolition including but not limited to incorporation of the building or structure; utilization of financial incentives to rehabilitate the building or structure; seeking new owners willing to purchase and preserve, restore or rehabilitate the building or structure, or moving the building or structure.
+Once the Commission determines the building or structure is historically significant and demolition should be delayed, within forty five (45) days, the Commission shall invite the owner of record of the building, the Zoning Enforcement Officer, the Planning Director, and a representative of the Design Review Board to participate in an investigation of alternatives to demolition including but not limited to incorporation of the building or structure; utilization of financial incentives to rehabilitate the building or structure, or moving the building or structure.

-The Zoning Enforcement Officer may issue a demolition permit prior to the expiration of the six (6) month period after receiving written notice from the Commission that:
+The Zoning Enforcement Officer may issue a demolition permit prior to the expiration of the twelve (12) month period after receiving written notice from the Commission that:

 - a) The Commission is satisfied that there is no reasonable likelihood that either the owner of some other person or group is willing to purchase, preserve, rehabilitate, restore or relocate such building or structure; or - b) The Commission is satisfied that the owner has made continuing, bona fide, and reasonable efforts to locate a purchaser to preserve, rehabilitate, restore or relocate the subject building or structure, and that such efforts have been unsuccessful.
-These efforts could include, but not be limited to, listing the building with a realtor or realtors, advertising in local general circulation newspapers; and advertising in one Boston general circulation newspaper; or - c) The applicant has agreed to accept specific conditions approved by the Commission.
+These efforts could include, but not be limited to, listing the building with a realtor or realtors, advertising in local general circulation newspapers; and advertising in one Boston general circulation newspaper; or c) The applicant has agreed to accept specific conditions approved by the Commission.